Buttons

 for button_index in 0 .. num_buttons {

-Because buttons dynamically map to a LED, we need a state to store this information.
-We create this state on the heap because we will eventually leak the listener and exit the main function to indefinitely listen for button events.
-This state simply contains the index of the LED to which this buttons maps to.
-We have to use Cell because the handler is called as &self (and thus closures must be Fn not FnMut)1.
+Because buttons dynamically map to LEDs, we need some state to store this information.
+For each button, we'll store the index of the LED to which it maps to in its handler.
+We have to use interior mutability (in this case Cell) because the handler is called as &self not &mut self1.

 // We create the state containing the LED to which this button maps to.